hehao98/StarScout/README.md

 python -m scripts.copycatch.bigquery --run
 ```

 Allow it a week to finish all iterations and expect it to read >= 40TB of data.
 You can use `nohup` to put it as a background process.
-After a week, you can run the following two commands to collect the results into MongoDB and local CSV files:
+After a week, you can run the following command to collect the results into MongoDB and local CSV files:

 ```shell
 # Write BigQuery Tables to Google Cloud Storage